 At Monast Law Office, attorney Jim Monast has helped many workers pursue these treatments.
 Our legal team can help show Botox is necessary to your recovery by presenting a compelling case on your behalf.
 When your care providers deem this treatment an effective option for injury, we can provide the medical and scientific evidence, and the personal details that can help your claim to succeed.

-If you or someone you love has suffered an injury at your job, you deserve to pursue all the treatment options that may relieve your symptoms and help you fully recover.
+If you or someone you love has suffered an injury at your job, you deserve to pursue all the treatment options that may relieve your symptoms and help you recover.
 The legal team at Monast Law Office protects the rights of Ohio workers and ensures they obtain all the benefits they deserve.
 Even if you aren’t sure if your treatment will be allowed, call our Upper Arlington office today to learn more.
 Our team can answer your questions and help you obtain the care and compensation you need to move forward.